 14. Petzl Nao Headlamp

-The bright 700 lumen light features exclusive Petz technology called Reactive Lighting.
+The bright 700 (!) lumen light features exclusive Petz technology called Reactive Lighting.
 This automatically adjusts the headlamp to your activity, ensuring you’ll have the right type of lighting at the right time.
 Reactive lighting means that a wide, bright beam is on when you are running.
 But if you tilt your head up to scan farther ahead, the light brightens automatically.

-Like the Neutron Fire, this headlamp is rechargeable and lasts between 1.5 and 15 hours between charges depending on use.
+Like the Neutron Fire, this headlamp is rechargeable and lasts between 1.5 and 15 hours between charges, depending on use.

 You can also sync the light to a phone app to create custom lighting profiles.
 Adjust the beam width and brightness to suit your personal needs.
-You’ll also have an accurate assessment of remaining battery power left with the smartphone app.
+You’ll also have an accurate assessment of the remaining battery power with the smartphone app.

-15. Nathan Zephyr Fire 300
+15. Nathan Terra Fire 400 RX

 The best part of this flashlight is the adjustable hand strap.
 Once secured, the light sits firmly in your hand but doesn’t require you to grip it.
 Run with your normal gait and the flashlight stays in your hand.